POLICIES

 What does a player need to do to be evaluated for player placement on an Advanced League Team?

-To show interest in being evaluated for an Advanced League team, players can register for Step 1 of Advanced League registration on www.RoaringForkUnited.org.
-This has a $25 fee and will identify a player to the coaching and club staff as an interested player for evaluation.
-While all coaches are asked to evaluate their players, this process will identify players who have interest in playing in Advanced League regardless of their current team placement.
+- To show interest in being evaluated for an Advanced League team, players MUST complete the Intent to Play Advanced League Registration on PlayMetrics.
+While all 10U -19U coaches are asked to evaluate all of their players, the intent to play step during registration identifies the pool of players who have interest in playing in Advanced League regardless of their current team placement.

 Advanced League registrations use a two-step process to allow for appropriate player placement before families make a financial commitment.